 Litigation against the Maersk Shipping Line

 In April this year, the crew members of the Maersk vessel filed a petition with a county court seeking financial reparation for the piracy act carried out on the ship.
 The litigators have complained against both the vessel owners – the Moller-Maersk shipping line and its subsidiary Maersk Shipping Company – and the operators.
 The ship’s captain isn’t named in the litigation as causation is also inferred to be a part of the litigators’ demand for financial compensation of US$ half a billion.

 Based on the captain’s penning of his harrowing experience as a pirate captive, a movie is scheduled to be in the offing.
 Reputed and noteworthy actor Tom Hanks is reported to be a part of the movie, directed by yet another stellar Hollywood director of the ‘The Bourne Series’ fame.

-Through the cinemascope rendering of the vessel, people across the world can understand what mariners and seafarers passing though the volatile Somali coast undergo.
-Even though the maritime domain faces such threats on an almost daily basis, it’s perhaps testimony to the professionals’ strength and fortitude that they undertake to carry out necessary marine operations with the least possible fuss.
+Through the cinemascope rendering of the vessel, people worldwide can understand what mariners and seafarers passing through the volatile Somali coast undergo.
+Even though the maritime domain faces such threats almost daily, it’s perhaps testimony to the professionals’ strength and fortitude that they undertake to carry out necessary marine operations with the least possible fuss.

 1. Is Maersk, Alabama, still in service?

 When hijacked, it was owned by the Danish Shipping Company Maersk Line.
 However, after that, it was acquired by Element Shipmanagement SA of Greece and was renamed MV Tygra.
 The ship is still operational.

 2. Where is the Maersk Alabama lifeboat now?